wallarm/product-documentation/docs/latest/user-guides/triggers/trigger-examples.md

 * A new endpoint is discovered
 * An endpoint has changes (new or deleted parameters)
-* An endpoint is removed
+* An endpoint is marked unused

 To get notifications about some or all of these changes to your email or messenger, the trigger with the **Changes in API** condition should be configured.